pingcap/talent-plan/rust/projects/project-4/project.md

 **Whew.
 That was a lot of work**.

-So you can run this set of criterion benchmarks as usual with `cargo bench`, and you'll see an output like:
+So you can run this set of criterion benchmarks as usual with `cargo bench --release`, and you'll see an output like:

 ```